 Sharing Unwanted Notes

 While at work, Sally passes Joe flirtatious notes despite Joe’s clear indication that he’s happily married and is uninterested in her advances.
 If Sally persists despite Joe’s warnings, then Sally would be in violation of Title VII of the Civil Rights Act.
+This is a hostile workplace example, as persistent unwanted attention can make it difficult for the victim to feel comfortable and focused at work.

 Making Inappropriate Contact Outside of Work Settings

 If Sally shows up at Joe’s daughter’s ballet recital to “show support” for his daughter, even though Joe did not invite her and has repeatedly rejected her advances, then this may constitute stalking and contravenes Title VII.
+Such signs of a hostile work environment blur the lines between personal and professional boundaries, further exacerbating the hostile environment.

 Violent Touching or Contact

 Sally and Joe often get into playful arguments at work.
 Sometimes, the arguments turn physical and they playfully push each other in the shoulder.
 However, one day Sally kicks Joe in the groin with such force that it causes him to double over in pain.
-Sally has committed assault and harassment and, as such, is in violation of Title VII as well as the Occupational Safety and Health Act of 1970.
+Sally has committed assault and harassment and, as such, is in violation of Title VII as well as the

 Sending Unwelcome Emails or Text Messages